zarzycki/ExTraTrack/README.md

 *** Functions associated with ET tracker are in ./functions
 *** Plotting scripts (if available) are in ./plotting-scripts

+### 1.)
+Generate TC tracks
-A TC tracker (such as TempestExtremes or that used by GFDL) needs to be used to generate/initialize TC tracks.
+A TC tracker (such as [TempestExtremes](https://github.com/ClimateGlobalChange/tempestextremes) or TECA) needs to be used to generate/initialize TC tracks.
 This file will be shorthanded `${TCTRAJ}` in this README.

+For more information about TempestExtremes, please see...
+* Ullrich and Zarzycki, GMD, 2017
+* Zarzycki and Ullrich, GRL, 2017

+Sample scripts for generating TC trajectories using TempestExtremes are found in `./tc-tracking/`

+### 2.)
+Post-process TC tracks

 Tracks *must* be post-processed to be in this text format